Current Press Release

 , Media Partner

 Ontario Arts Council

 through the Community and Multidisciplinary Arts Organizations Program, our patrons and members.
 The Koffler Gallery gratefully acknowledges the support the City of Toronto through the

 KOFFLER ON THE ROAD!

 Watch for Koffler programs off-site around Toronto!
 As it prepares for its new facility to be completed, the Koffler Centre of the Arts continues to program exhibitions, events, performances, classes and workshops at the Prosserman JCC on Sherman Campus, the Schwartz/Reisman Centre on Lebovic Campus and at various downtown sites in Toronto.
 Go to

-for details and watch for Koffler events in
+for details and watch for Koffler events in your neighbourhood!

 Tony Hewer, Head of Communications and Marketing